Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

  2. `module spider <name of package>` will search for the specific package.
 This can be the name of a module, but it will also search some other information that can be included in the modules.
-The search is also case-insensitive.
+The search is case-insensitive, e.g.
-    E.g.,

     ```bash
-    module spider GNUplot
+    $ module spider GNUplot
     ```

     will show something along the lines of

-    ```
+    ```text
     ----------------------------------------------------------------
       gnuplot:
     ----------------------------------------------------------------